YCA-eng/YCA.github.io/_pages/about.md

 # 👋Hi there, I'm Yu Chunan

-Hi, my name is Chunan Yu.
+Hi, my name is Yu Chunan.
 I am currently a graduate student at Huzhou University, focusing on deep learning and computer graphics.
 As a beginner in this field, I am eager to learn and improve my skills.
 I hope to further my studies and pursue a Ph.D. in the future.
 I welcome any advice and discussions on related topics.

-## 🔭 What I'm working on
+## 💻 What I'm working on

-- 🌱 Natural Language Processing
+- 📃 Natural Language Processing
-- 🔬 Computer Vision Action Recognition
+- 🎥 Computer Vision Action Recognition
-- 💻 Computer Graphics 3D Reconstruction
+- 🗼 Computer Graphics 3D Reconstruction

-## 🌐 What papers do I have
+## 🎓 What papers do I have

 - "Freshness uniformity measurement network based on multi-layer feature fusion and histogram layer".
 Signal, Image and Video Processing (SCI Ⅳ)
 - "SPATIO-TEMPORAL ACTION DETECTION WITH A MOTION SENSE AND SEMANTIC CORRECTION FRAMEWORK.
 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP, CCF-B)